Stuyk/altv-vscode-docs/docs/altClient/addGxtText.md

+---
+title: 'alt.addGxtText'
-Adds a new gxt text with the specified value.
+description: 'Adds a new gxt text with the specified value.'
+prefix: '[Client]'
+---

+# alt.addGxtText

 **Example Usage**